This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The species of an air plant also impact how long it can stay without water.
 For instance, you will notice that Tillandsia xerographica plants have higher dry tolerance levels than other varieties like Tillandsia cyanea.
 Additionally, air plants with silvery leaves will survive longer without water than those with darker green leaves.

-Another aspect that results in differences in how long different species of air plants can survive without water is the trichomes.
+The trichomes are another aspect that results in differences in how long different species of air plants can survive without water.
 These hairy substances on their leaves help absorb water, just as roots do in other plants.
 The more trichomes a particular species has, the longer it can survive without water.
 In a nutshell, we have air plant varieties that can stay for about two weeks without water.

 The Indoor Conditions